Phonic-Co/phonic-conversation-demo/README.md

 ### 5. Launch the Application

-Start the Phonic server with hot reloading:
+Start the application server with hot reloading:

 ```bash
 npm run dev